ruslanaprus/goit-academy-dev-hw13/README.md

 # Travel Management System

-The Travel Management System is a Java-based web application that manages client and planet records using PostgreSQL database.
+The Travel Management System is a Java-based web application that manages clients, planets, and tickets using PostgreSQL database.
 It uses Hibernate ORM for data access, Flyway for database migration, and Thymeleaf for rendering HTML templates.
-The primary purpose of this project is to provide a backend service for managing clients and planets, allowing CRUD operations through HTTP requests.
+The primary purpose of this project is to provide a backend service for managing clients, planets, and tickets allowing CRUD operations through HTTP requests.

 ## Table of Contents
 1. [Project Structure](#project-structure)